The-Politico/template_lambda-etl/docs/lambda.md

 # Setting up your AWS Lambda environment

-Once you deploy your Lambda instance, make sure you set these variables in its environment.
+Once you deploy your Lambda instance, make sure at minimum you set these variables in its environment.

 ##### `API_VERIFICATION_TOKEN`